fardog/secureoperator/CONTRIBUTING.md

 ## Project Governance

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
-This project is more like an open wiki than a standard guarded open source project.

 ### Rules